+The Mental Health Strategy (2014-19) was produced in the context of considerable pressures on acute inpatient services and demographic pressures identified in the 2013 jointly commissioned review by Mental Health Strategies, Joint Strategic Needs Assessment (JSNA) 2012/13 and 'Mind the GAP' report 2012.

+The growing population of Croydon is projected to become more deprived and anxiety and depression projected to increase by 5% but with a greater increase projected in people with serious mental illness the wider determinants of health are addressed for example; housing, education, immigration status, poverty and employment support.

+Historically, there had been a high reliance on inpatient services in relation to comparative boroughs, with Croydon spending 21% more on inpatient services than comparative boroughs.

+The recommendations proposed in Croydon's 2012/13 mental health JSNA were further explored and detailed in the Strategy 2014-19 and refer to the need to ensure

+The Strategy further evidences the need for easy access to whole life support to improve and maintain mental well-being including working closely with the Community and Voluntary sector.

+The recent 'Mind the Gap' follow up workshop (Nov 2014) identified the progress made and current ongoing needs of BME Communities within Croydon who represent 40% of acute admissions.

+It has also been identified by the BME's recent review of inpatient service experiences that cultural training within SLaM could be more optimally delivered and a pilot for a one year 'Enhanced cultural competency and awareness day' (funded by the 2013/14 CCG Quality Premia payment) is being developed by the BME Forum, and will be a mandated day for all SLaM staff who will be working within any of the newly commissioned community services.

+The BME Forum has been re-established with the CCG chairing an interface with SLaM equality leaders on a regular basis to further review their recent findings.

-- 2.1 The Mental Health Strategy (2014-19) was produced in the context of considerable pressures on acute inpatient services and demographic pressures identified in the major 2013 jointly commissioned review by Mental Health Strategies, Joint Strategic Needs Assessment (JSNA) 2012/13 and 'Mind the GAP' report 2012. - 2.2 The growing population of Croydon is projected to become more deprived, and anxiety and depression projected to increase by 5% but with a greater increase projected in people with serious mental illness. - 2.3 Historically, there has been a high reliance on inpatient services in relation to comparative boroughs, with Croydon spending 21% more on inpatient services than comparative boroughs. - 2.4 The recommendations proposed in Croydon's 2012/13 mental health JSNA were further explored and detailed in the Strategy 2014-19 and refer to the need to ensure the wider determinants of health are addressed (e.g. housing, education, employment support) - 2.5 The Strategy further evidences the need for easy access to whole life support to improve and maintain mental well-being, including working closely with the Community and Voluntary sector. - 2.6 The recent 'Mind the Gap' follow up workshop (Nov 2014) identified the progress made and current ongoing needs of BME Communities within Croydon, who represent 40% of acute admissions - 2.7 There are clear actions in place to reduce the acknowledged variation in primary care mental health services within the borough.
-The Mental Health Commissioning Team has worked steadily across the GP Commissioning Network Structure to ensure clear messages and updated information is being cascaded regularly to GPs in relation to Mental Health and service improvements /developments.
-More recently this has been evidenced by the significant work with GPs on improving dementia diagnosis. - 2.8 The establishment of the Multi-Disciplinary Teams (MDTs) within GP practices has enabled a much wider consideration of the options available for a patient's social and health care needs, including their mental health needs. - 2.9 The need to improve integration with physical health remains an area of particular focus but mental ill health is the single largest source of disease burden (greater than cancer or cardiovascular disease), and the costs extend well beyond health and social care. - 2.10 Historically there has been a notable lack of early intervention services (particularly in relation to early identification and management of psychosis) compared to neighbouring and comparable boroughs and this was particularly significant when viewed against Croydon's needs.
+The BME Forum has been asked to further expand on its review of inpatient services to offer a broader insight into outpatient services and in particular reception areas.
+Its findings are due in May 2015.

+There are clear actions in place to reduce the acknowledged variation in primary care mental health services within the borough.
+The Mental Health Commissioning Team has worked steadily across the GP Commissioning Network Structure to ensure clear messages and updated information are being cascaded regularly to GPs in relation to Mental Health and service improvements /developments.
+More recently this has been evidenced by the significant work with GPs on improving dementia diagnosis.

+The establishment of the Multi-Disciplinary Teams (MDT's) within GP practices has enabled a much wider consideration of the options available for a patients social and health care needs including their mental health needs.

+The need to improve integration with physical health remains an area of particular focus however mental ill health is the single largest source of disease burden, (greater than cancer or cardiovascular disease) and the costs extend well beyond health and social care.

+Historically, there has been a notable lack of early intervention services (particularly in relation to early identification and management of psychosis) compared to neighbouring and comparable boroughs and this was particularly significant when viewed against Croydon's needs.